Joseph Luker

 Joseph Luker (c.
 1765 – 26 August 1803) (also spelt Lucar and Looker) was a British convict transported to the Colony of New South Wales on the 12-gun sailing ship Atlantic as part of the Third Fleet.
 After the completion of his sentence he joined the fledgling police force of the colony.
 On the evening of 25/26 August 1803, while investigating a robbery he was beaten to death, becoming the first police officer killed in the line of duty in Australia.
-Even though some of his colleagues were implicated in his death no one has ever been convicted of his murder.
+Even though some of his colleagues were implicated in his death no one was ever convicted of his murder.